-Unfoldings and tools: Unfoldings of Petri nets have provided strikingly successful methods for the analysis of distributed systems [29].
-The characterization of the unfolding as a right adjoint has been exploited in network diagnosis [30].
-The techniques here based on symmetry extend unfoldings and their characterization, and begin to push Petri nets into the new territory of higher-order processes (although we have concentrated on event structures, similar ideas are working for nets).
-The compact, often finite, representations afforded by Petri nets accede to the known decision procedures for Petri nets and regular languages, and so potentially tools for the analysis of higher-order processes (in the manner of algorithmic game theory [35]).
-Symmetry is already exploited in model checking [27].
+Unfoldings and tools: Unfoldings of Petri nets have provided strikingly successful methods for the analysis of distributed systems [32], and with some variation in systems biology [28].
+The characterization of the unfolding as a right adjoint has been exploited in network diagnosis [33].
+The techniques here, based on symmetry, extend unfoldings and their characterization to general nets, and begin to push Petri nets into the new territory of higher-order processes (although we have concentrated on event structures, similar ideas are working for nets).
+The compact, often finite, representations afforded by Petri nets accede to the known decision procedures for Petri nets and regular languages, and so potentially tools for the analysis of higher-order processes (in the manner of algorithmic game theory [39]).
+Symmetry is already exploited in model checking [30], and its potential role in netunfolding techniques should be investigated.